-Caring for a shakuhachi is rather simple when compared with many other instruments.
+Caring for a bamboo shakuhachi is rather simple when compared with many other instruments.
 They are incredibly durable and have no moving parts to worry about.
-Proper storage and cleaning are the most important measures for maintaining a shakuhachi.
-It is advisable to store your shakuhachi in an air-tight bag or case because bamboo can crack when there is a large enough shift in the humidity.
+When fully bound, bamboo shakuhachi actually require no special storage to prevent cracking.
+However, if left unbound, proper storage and cleaning are the most important measures for maintaining a shakuhachi.
+It is advisable to store unbound bamboo shakuhachi in an air-tight bag or case at about 50% humidity.
+Some people twist a bit of damp cloth or paper towel into the top of their flute bags but make sure that it doesn’t touch the flute.
+Avoid leaving an unbound bamboo shakuhachi out of its protective bag or case when it’s not being played and especially in harsh, dry environments such as air conditioning, near heaters, camp fires, closed automobiles, in deserts, on beaches, in the snow, and so on.

 As for cleaning, the inner bore of the instrument requires periodic attention because this is where moisture from the breath can condensate.
 To clean the inside of a shakuhachi, pull a tsuyutoshi or “dew-cutter” through the bore after playing it.
 A swab-cloth can be made by tying a length of string that is longer than a shakuhachi to the corner of a bit of cloth which is of a size that will not get stuck in the bore, usually about 14″ x 14″ (see video below).
 To use the swab-cloth, drop the string down the bore, protect the edge with the thumb, and pull the cloth through.
 To help the string drop through the bore more easily a small bead can be tied to the end.